-Note: Combining candidates' in the dual pieces of evidence into single files or zip files may make evidence management during internal marking more efficient and will greatly simplify the uploading of the moderation sample.
+Note: Combining candidates' individual pieces of evidence into single files or zip files may make evidence management during internal marking more efficient and will greatly simplify the uploading of the moderation sample.

-Where the minimum requirements have not been submitted for the moderation sample by the final moderation characteristic evidence is insufficient to make a judgement, the rederation, and therefore any subsequent adjustment, will be based on the evidence that was been submitted.
-Where this is insufficient to provide a mark on mark of zero may be given. moderation.
+Where the minimum requirements have not been submitted for the moderation sample by the final moderation deadline, or the quality of evidence is insufficient to make a judgement, the moderation, and therefore any subsequent adjustment, will be based on the evidence that has been submitted.
+Where this is insufficient to provide a mark on moderation, a mark of zero may be given.

-ration of candidates
+Preparation of candidates

-Conditional dates should be aware of which aspects of their performance (across the AOs) will give them good marks in assessment.
+Candidates should be aware of which aspects of their performance (across the AOs) will give them good marks in assessment.
 This is best carried out through routinely pointing out good or poor performance during the learning period, and through formative assessment.